 Step inside an inflatable structure as The Patrick Studio is transformed into a unique immersive space shared by both the audience and three exquisite dance artists who drive the performance with wearable body sculptures.
 Japanese dance artist Mariko Kida, who also guests with Tanztheater Wuppertal Pina Bausch, performs alongside Carys Staton and Luke Crook, both established performers on the UK dance scene.

-With a newly commissioned surround sound score and the integration of British and Japanese Sign Language and audio description, for the first time Hart is inviting her audience to experience a fully immersive Neon Dance performance up close.
+With a newly commissioned surround sound score from Oxford based composer Sebastian Reynolds, the integration of British and Japanese Sign Language and audio description from Louise Fryer (National Theatre); for the first time Hart is inviting her audience to experience a fully immersive Neon Dance performance, up close.

 ABOUT NEON DANCE